artfultom/mvc-cvea/README.md

 ```
 ./TestServer.1.json
 ```
-The filename consists of <name of server>.<version>.json.
+The filename consists of NAME_OF_SERVER.VERSION.json.
 The generated server interface will have a name "TestServer.java".
 Then it must be implemented.

 ```
 {